AbdulTheProgrammer/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 Another issue that was noticed initially was that after these changes, the data was being overfit to the training set and the validation set accuracy seemed to be saturated at around 90%.
 In order to fix this issue, I first attempted to apply L2 regularization to the loss function with different values for beta along with more aggressive maxpooling operations after every activation function.
 However, after some experimentation, I discovered that dropout operations after every layer was more effective in preventing overfitting.
 The probablity of dropout applied during the training phase was set at 0.5 for each layer and during evaluation, the probablity was set to 1.0 to allow for the use of all neurons and maximize the classifying power of the neural network.
 Dropout forces the neural network to learn more features as there is probablity that neurons associated with any given feature maybe deactivated at any given layer.

 After applying dropout, I noticed that it took much longer to train the neural network and the initially validation accuracies would be a bit more chaotic.
 In order to remedy this I set a really high number for the EPOCHs and eventually settled on a value of 60 as improvements to the network after this point were very minimal or nonexistent.
+Occassionally, my neural network would produce validation accuracies of over 99%.
+This would be a sporadic occurance but regardless the network would always settle back at around 98% validation accuracy after the remaining EPOCHs.
+Stopping the training process at these spordic rises also produces lower test set accuracies.
+All in all, I believe that this occurance indicates that my model could be further optimized.

+As for the other hyper parameters, I left them practically unchanged from the original LeNet architecture (i.e. learning rate, batch size) and continued to use the AdamOptimizer for weight updates.
+The AdamOptimizer proved to be better than the GradientDescentOptimizer as it uses a more adaptive learning approach by factoring in an average of the previous gradients, immediate previous gradient along with the current gradient during the every weight update step.

 The two convolutional layers are very important to the networks learning ability as the lower layers have neurons that are more recipetive to local features of the data set while the higher convolutional layer uses more filters to produce higher dimensionalty data, which is useful for the final fully connected layers.
 A possible improvement to this network would be to change its archetecture from a strictly feed forward network to one that uses data from both the higher and lower convolutional layers for the fullly connected classifer layers.
 However, this would need more hyper parameter tuning to identify the size of each layer along with the number of additional layers.

 All in all, I believe my network is a good choice for this classification problem as it produces accuracies of over 95% for training, validation and test sets.

-***Testing with Random Web Images***
+## Validating with Random Web Images

 Here are five German traffic signs that I found on the web: